10 Marketing Automation Tips to Grow Your Business in 2023 - Z News Service

 Behavioral factors like past purchases work too.
 You can also segment by lead score, time frame, email engagement and more.

 The key is aligning groups with the content and offers that will interest them most.
-Don’t blast every contact with the same message, you can use ai content generators to automate this as well.
+Don’t blast every contact with the same message, you can use an ai content generator to automate this as well.
 Segmenting enables personalized communication that better resonates.

 6. Automate Lead Nurturing